Información de perfil

 But now, let's get to the actual project:

 Like we said, the core of the whole idea is to turn this traditional family-owned little farm into a permaculture paradise.
-Last year we have been working on experimenting with different field forms, compost strategies, mixed cultivations and planning the restructuring of the estate to create a community farm with a charming café, a seminar room to offer artsy, musical, crafty and spiritual education, and a little hostel.
+In the last years we have been working on experimenting with different field forms, compost strategies, mixed cultivations and planning the restructuring of the estate to create a community farm with a charming café, a seminar room to offer artsy, musical, crafty and spiritual education, and a little hostel.
 We want to combine environmental sustainability with an integrated community, may it be with our next door neighbors or a lama riding Peruvian gal or whoever will knock on our door.
-We also started to give out veggies for donations on a weekly basis to our so called "veggie friends" and hosted some events like tours of our fields like "permaculture in the veggie garden" or "veggie tour for elementary school classes".
+We are also sharing our beautiful veggies on a weakly basis with our so called "veggie friends" on donations and are offering tours of our fields like "permaculture in the veggie garden" or "veggie tour for elementary school classes".

-This year, we are expanding our cultivation areas and our self-sustainable living on a bigger scale and keep on building our edible forest.
-This means that this year will be full of seeding, plant preparation and cultivation, weeding and mulching the fields, taking care of the chicken, our newly planted edible hedge and 20 fruit trees, forest work, building a new composting toilet and rainwater shower and everything else that comes up.
-Living and working on a permaculture farm.
+Besides that, the year will be full of seeding, plant preparation and cultivation, weeding and mulching the fields, taking care of the chicken, our newly planted syntropic plot, forest work, building a new outdoor shower and and everything else that comes up.
+Living and working on a permaculture community farm.

 As you can see, we are still, after a couple of years, in the early years of what will hopefully be a life time of fun, hard work, inspiring connections with people from all around the globe and sustainable way of living.
 Therefore, there is plenty of room for your input, may it be handy skills, getting dirty with us in the forest or on the fields, your creative ideas, but most definitely sharing a beer at the campfire ;) .

 If you want to come stay with us, please write us a message including why you want to stay with us, what makes us a perfect fit for you and you a perfect fit for us - also a phone number would be helpful so that we can get in contact with you.
 It is very important to us to have people staying here who really want to be part of our project and with whom we can enjoy every day working in our own little paradise. :)

-Also it is worth mentioning that we are primarily looking for people who want to come stay with us for a longer time to really become part of our community.
+Also please keep in mind that we are primarily looking for people who want to come stay with us for a longer time to really become part of our community.
 In our experience it is mutually more beneficial to stay here 1 month and longer to first learn the ropes and then apply the knowledge right away.
 This way our volunteers are also empowered to take on responsibility within our project!

 One thing that all of your many volunteers who have stayed with us have in common: they all said that they learned so much here!
-First of all you will definitely learn how to grow and care for plants in an ecological, natural way using knowledge from all centuries and different methodologies, mostly permaculture and be confronted with health aspects and preservation of veggies.
+First of all you will definitely learn how to grow and care for plants in an ecological, natural way using knowledge from all centuries and different methodologies, mostly permaculture/syntropic and be confronted with health aspects and preservation of veggies.
 Also, you can enjoy a tractor ride or two, learn the skills of ancient (who knows from which century) machines and tools that have been collecting dust here, creative solutions to practical problems and will experience using all your muscles everyday.

-On top you can learn some guitar skills from Lilly, work on your harmony singing, cook with regional self-produced veggies, dig into artsy topics with Cori and Juan, who will also maybe show you an Aikido move or two.
+On top you can learn some guitar skills from Lilly, work on your harmony singing, cook with regional self-produced veggies, dig into artsy topics with Cori.

 Of course we are our own language exchange melting pot, since we also have some international friends staying over from time to time.
 If you want to dig into German language and culture, there are many opportunities awaiting you.

-Most importantly, we want you to experience living in accordance with nature and open-minded people who honor honest communication.
+Most importantly, we want you to experience living in accordance with nature and open-minded people who honor honest, non-violent and deep communication.

 This year, we are focusing on planting and further developing our syntropic food forest and on the other hand keep producing amazingly delicious veggies for us and our veggie friends.
 This will include sowing, planting, weeding, mulching and generally taking care of our precious plants, harvesting and preparing them for our "veggie friends", as well as soil cultivation and wood work.
 We have many different little tasks, where you could also apply your special skill.

 Dates for volunteers:

-We will welcome volunteers from the beginning of April on.
+We will most likely welcome volunteers from the middle of February/beginning of March on.